Our Team

 Co-Director

 Dr. Tracy Fehrenbach is a Licensed Clinical Psychologist and an Assistant Professor at Northwestern University’s Feinberg School of Medicine where she co-directs the Center for Child Trauma Assessment, Services and Systems Integration.
 Tracy has dedicated her career to the study of interpersonal trauma.
-Tracy enjoys doing research, teaching, and collaborating with partners to develop trauma-informed and equitable organizations.
+She loves doing research, teaching, and collaborating with partners to develop trauma-informed and equitable organizations.
 She is grateful for, and most inspired by, opportunities to work directly with individuals doing the hard work of recovering from trauma.
+In her free time, she enjoys yoga, hiking, concerts and time with friends and family.

 Nicole St. Jean, Psy.D.
 (She/Her)